HaNguyenB/glide-take-home/BUG DOCUMENTATION.md

 ## Progress-Based Grouping

 ### PR 1 – SSN Storage Hardening
-- Summary: Encrypt SSNs at rest and enforce masked displays.
+- Summary: Keep SSNs hidden, encrypted, and out of responses.
 - Tickets: [SEC-301](#ticket-sec-301)
   - Root causes:
-    - SSNs are stored in plaintext (no encryption/hashing)
+    - SSNs sat in the database as plain text.
+    - APIs returned SSNs as part of the user payload.
+    - The application context could access decrypted SSNs.
+    - Passwords used bcrypt, but SSNs had zero protection.
+  - How it was fixed:
-    - SSNs are included in API responses
+    - Wrote failing tests showing SSNs were stored and returned in clear text.
+    - Added AES-256-GCM helpers (`encryptSSN` / `decryptSSN`) and enforced the `ENCRYPTION_KEY` env var.
+    - Updated signup to encrypt before saving and sanitized all auth responses so SSNs never leave the server.
+  - Preventive measures:
-    - SSNs are accessible via the application context
+    - Only handle SSNs via the helpers in `lib/encryption.ts`; no raw strings anywhere else.
-    - No SSN-specific encryption mechanism is applied (passwords use bcrypt, SSNs did not)
+    - Always send user objects through `sanitizeUser`, and keep tests that prove SSNs never leak.
+    - Treat `ENCRYPTION_KEY` as mandatory config and document how to rotate it safely.

-### PR 2 – XSS Mitigation
+### PR 2 – XSS Vulnerability
 - Summary: Escape transaction descriptions and audit rendering paths for XSS.
 - Tickets: [SEC-303](#ticket-sec-303)